stritti/Homie8266-Ping/README.md

 📣 Homie 3.0 Ping example for ESP8266 and ESP32.

-This is a simple example for Ping: You can send a Homie 3.0 compatible ping-request to the controller and it will answer with message 'pong'.
+This is a simple example using Homie to demopnstrate Ping:
+You are able to send a Homie 3.0 compatible ping-request to the controller and it will answer with message 'pong'.

-For seeing it is alive, the controller sends in loop 'hello' messages.
+The controller sends in addition  in loop a still-alive-message 'hello'.

 # Usage